Shringe/xacross/README.md

 Wordsearch solver.
 Type in a wordsearch and its word bank, get coordinate locations and visual representations of their location.
 An example for formatting is included.

 ## Motivation
-I hate wordsearches, and needed a beginner project to familiarize myself with Rust.
+I get a lot of wordsearches in school, and needed a beginner project to familiarize myself with Rust.
 I'm also wanting to create a chess engine in the future, and seeing how wordsearches also take place on a 2D matrix I thought this would be a good first* Rust project.

-## Name
-I alway mix up wordsearches and crosswords, so the cross in xacross wasn't even intentional.
-The xa in xacross comes from a friend who complains in class every time we get giant a wordseach given to us, which is pretty understandable.

 ## Building
 Make sure to have cargo and git installed.
 The executable will be found in `./target/release/xacross`.